 One of the integral components of defining a boundary is determining whether properties are "contributing" or "non-contributing" to a special character area.
-In order to holistically approach the Study, both qualitative and quantitative data was used to assess potential character areas and contributing status.
+To holistically approach the Study, both qualitative and quantitative data was used to assess potential character areas and contributing status.
 Qualitative data was yielded from the initial review of the Study Area, historical research and community engagement and quantitative data that was generated from the information gathered from on-site fieldwork in terms of the quantity of various factors (i.e. height, architecture, construction date).

 Table 1.0 below reviews the qualifications for both contributing and non-contributing properties.
-A property could qualify for more than one of the sub-categories, however, the most applicable sub-category was selected.
-A 40 year threshold was used for identifying infill in consideration of the threshold utilized in the provincial checklist for the Criteria for Evaluating Potential for Built Heritage Resources and Cultural Heritage Landscapes.
+Note that a 40-year threshold was used for identifying infill in consideration of the threshold utilized by MCM in the provincial checklist for the Criteria for Evaluating Potential for Built Heritage Resources and Cultural Heritage Landscapes.